agustinvalencia/todo/blogs/01_motivation.md

 # Motivation

 I have been trying to play with `rust` roaming around speed and safety.
-But then I realised that C++ although unsafe, it has a huge momentum of 40+ years, and therefor is not going anywhere.
+But then I realised that C++ although unsafe, it has a huge momentum of 40+ years, and therefore is not going anywhere.
 So why not better re-take it and learn it to do on a safe way.

 I started reading about _modern C++_ -although the very first time I started studying C++ it was